Chewy Pumpkin Molasses Cookies

 - Then place the balls of dough onto the prepared baking sheet 2- inches apart.

-- Transfer the cookies to a cooling rack on the baking sheet for 5 minutes before transferring to a wire rack with a spatula to cool completely.
+- Transfer the cookies to a cooling rack on the baking sheet for 5 minutes before carefully transferring to a wire rack with a spatula to cool completely.

 - Make the icing: In a small saucepan over low heat, melt the butter and maple syrup together, whisking occasionally.
 Once the butter has melted, remove from heat and whisk in the sifted confectioners’ sugar.
 Taste.
 Add a pinch of salt, if desired.
 Drizzle over cooled cookies.
 Allow to set then enjoy.